Silver Shed is a session for people living with

 friendly sociable environment.

-When researching the possibility of Silver Shed many
+When researching the possibility of Silver Shed, many

 family members, staff from care homes and local

-organisations such as Dementia Friendly Rossendale in the
+organisations such as Dementia Friendly Rossendale,

 This often leads to a feeling of loneliness and isolation.

-At Silver Shed sessions we include drama, performance, songs and music, old film footage, interactive games and exercises to enhance the mood of participants.
+At Silver Shed sessions, we include drama, performance, songs and music, old film footage, interactive games and exercises to enhance the mood of participants.
 These sessions also give people the opportunity to talk, reminisce and have fun.